 The Florissant Fossil Beds National Monument protects a site where ash from volcanic eruptions 34 million years ago trapped and preserved an entire ecosystem.
 Paleontologists have collected more than 60,000 specimens, including 140 plant species and 1,100 insect species.
 The world’s first roses, flies preserved in such detail that the lenses in each eye can be counted, and massive, petrified redwood stumps may all be found at Florissant.

-In 1887, strata near Canon City were found to contain the world’s oldest known vertebrates.
+In 1887, strata in Garden Park near Cañon City were found to contain the world’s oldest known vertebrates.
 The area now known as the Indian Springs Trace Fossil Natural Area is also unusually rich in traces of animals that lived 450 million years ago.
 Study of trace fossils such as the tracks and burrow patterns of horseshoe crabs, brachiopods, and trilobites give clues to the behavior of creatures living in the mudflats of an ancient tidal lagoon.